MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/resolutions.md

 ---
-title: "Handling Multiple Resolutions in CocosSharp"
+title: "Handling multiple resolutions in CocosSharp"
 description: "This guide shows how to work with CocosSharp to develop games that display properly on devices of varying resolutions." ms.topic: article ms.prod: xamarin